 Budget truck rental offers the following types of coverage:

-- Auto tow protection : It provides protection to the vehicle being towed by your rental truck against damages resulting from fire, flood, collision, landslide, or overturn of the vehicle.
-Under this plan, the renter gets a coverage for up to $15,000 on cash value basis.
+- Auto tow protection: It protects the vehicle being towed by your rental truck against damage resulting from fire, flood, collision, landslide, or overturn of the vehicle.
+Under this plan, the renter gets coverage for up to $15,000 on a cash value basis.

-- Roadside assistance : It offers 24/7 assistance to customers in case of events like a flat tire, lost key, towing, glass damage, jumpstart, and others.
+- Roadside assistance: It offers 24/7 assistance to customers in case of events like a flat tire, lost key, towing, glass damage, jumpstart, etc.